Fisheye3R: Adapting Unified 3D Feed-Forward Foundation Models to Fisheye Lenses

 \subsection{Controlled Adaptation with Masked Attention}

-We further extend the model to handle unknown, and potentially mixed, types of camera in a sequence during inference.
+We further extend the model to handle unknown and potentially mixed types of cameras in a sequence during inference.
 Though calibration tokens can learn to align fisheye features to perspective ones effectively, we observe that they may not be backwards compatible with perspective images once trained, i.e., given perspective images, the calibration tokens are likely to modulate their features, leading to performance degradation on perspective data.
 This can be explained by the increased task complexity for calibration tokens to not only calibrate fisheye features but also preserve perspective ones simultaneously.
-Therefore, we propose to control the effect of calibration tokens on depending on the camera type of images observed by a masked attention scheme (see \cref{fig:method_masked_attention}): The effect of calibration tokens is eliminated by a binary mask for perspective images, but activated for fisheye images.
-This mechanism ensures backwards compatibility with perspective images and enables inference on mixed camera sequences.
+Therefore, we propose to control the effect of calibration tokens depending on the camera type of images observed by using a masked attention scheme (\cref{fig:method_masked_attention}).
+The effect of calibration tokens is eliminated by a binary mask for perspective images, but is activated for fisheye images.
+This mechanism ensures backwards compatibility with perspective images and enables inference on mixed-camera sequences.

-\paragraphtitle{Camera type classification.} Due to the significant difference between perspective and fisheye images in terms of distortion characteristics, classifying the two types of image from their feature vectors is very feasible.
-Since we have the class tokens readily available from the image encoder as a compact representation of the image feature, we employ them to determine if an image was captured by a perspective or fisheye camera.
+\paragraphtitle{Camera type classification.} Due to the significant difference between perspective and fisheye images in terms of distortion characteristics, classifying the two types of images from their feature vectors is feasible.
+As we have the class tokens readily available from the image encoder as a compact representation of the image feature, we employ them to determine the camera type of an image.
 Formally, for a frame $I_s$, we extract its class token $\boldsymbol{x}_{s,0}^{(L_0)}$ from the $L_0$-th layer and pass it to an image classifier $\psi: \R^d \rightarrow (0, 1)$, which can be as simple as a linear classifier with sigmoid activation.
 Consequently, a binary predicted camera type can be obtained for each frame $s$ as

-where $\mathbb{I}$ denotes indicator function and $M_s$ is $1$ for fisheye and $0$ for perspective.
+where $\mathbb{I}$ denotes the indicator function and $M_s$ is $1$ for fisheye and $0$ for perspective.

-\paragraphtitle{Attention masking.} With such binary masks of a sequence indicating the camera types, frame-wise attention mask $M_{\text{F},s}$ for each frame $s$ and the global attention mask $M_\text{G}$ for the sequence can be respectively constructed as
+\paragraphtitle{Attention masking.} With such binary camera type predictions, the frame-wise attention mask $M_{\text{F},s}$ for each frame $s$ and the global attention mask $M_\text{G}$ for the sequence can be respectively constructed as